Submental (Under Chin) Contouring: Neck Liposuction, CoolSculpting®, or KYBELLA®? (Updated 2025)

 It is important for patients to understand that sometimes the contour deformity is a smaller or receding chin and mandible.
 Or other times it is an anatomical variant called a low hyoid.
 With so many different anatomical situations, it is no wonder that patients are perplexed about what they are looking for—they first have to understand their own unique anatomy before they can progress to treatment options.

-How Do You Lose Submental Fat?
+How Do You Lose A Double Chin?

 KYBELLA